Yaachaka/C_book_solutions/Chap09_Functions/knkcch09readme.txt

-@@@@ Project 1: knkcch09proj01: Write a program that asks the user to enter a series of integers (which it stores in an array), then sorts the integers by calling the function selection _sort.
-When given an array with n elements. selection_sort must do the following:
+@@@@ Project 1: knkcch09proj01: Write a program that asks the user to enter a series of integers (which it stores in an array), then sorts the integers by calling the function selection_sort.
+When given an array with n elements, selection_sort must do the following:

 1. Search the array to find the largest element, then move it to the last position in the array.